CurveDocs/curve-docs/docs/crvUSD/amm.md

-LLAMMA is the market-making contract that rebalances the collateral.
-As the name suggests, this contract is responsible for lending and liquidating collateral.
-Every market has its own AMM (created from a blueprint contract) containing the collateral asset and crvUSD.
+LLAMMA is the **market-making contract that rebalances the collateral**.
+As the name suggests, this contract is **responsible for liquidating collateral**.
+Every market has its own AMM (created from a blueprint contract) **containing the collateral asset and crvUSD**.

-When creating a new loan, the controller evenly distributes the collateral put up by the user across a specified number of bands in the AMM and mints stablecoins for the user, each representing a range of collateral prices.
+When creating a new loan, the controller evenly **distributes the collateral put up by the user across a specified number of bands in the AMM**, each representing a range of collateral prices, and mints stablecoins for the user.

-!!!bug
-    If the formulas below do not render, please make sure to refresh the site.
-A solution is being worked on.
+---

 The **loan-to-value (LTV)** ratio depends on the number of bands: